12th August 2026

 If you ever decide to do a pub crawl of the best Victorian-era pubs in Leeds – and why wouldn’t you? – The Adelphi is a must on the itinerary.
 The gorgeous dark wood interior has lost none of its lustre since the pub was first built in 1897, despite several changes of hands and sympathetic makeovers.

-Grab a cosy armchair and take your pick of a rotating selection of craft beers on tap – maybe Siren’s Yulu or SALT’s Huckaback New England IPA.
+Grab a cosy armchair and take your pick from the rotating selection of craft beers and cask ales.
 The food is a winner too – their great steak and ale pie is pub grub heaven.
 Planning a Sunday lunch?
-The one here is a cracker, with tables upstairs if downstairs is too packed.
+The one here is a must, with tables upstairs if downstairs is too packed.

 Kirkstall Bridge Inn